ocaml/ocamlbuild/manual/manual.md

 The `A` constructor stands for "atom(ic)", and is part of a `spec` datatype, representing specifications of fragments of command.
-We will not describe its most advanced constructors -- it is again exposed in `signatures.mli` -- but the most relevant here are as follow:
+We will not describe its most advanced constructors -- it is again exposed and documented in `signatures.mli` -- but the most relevant here are as
+follow:

     (** The type for command specifications.
 That is pieces of command. *) and spec =